Welcome to the Contra Costa County CA Real Estate Guide to Buying a Home!

 STEP 3 – Search for Homes

 Now that we know the type of home you need and how much you can afford, here comes the fun part!
 During the pandemic, virtual home viewing took hold; many agents, including myself, have continued to offer this service.
 Yet, we are allowed to preview homes in person again.
 It’s simply a matter of preference.
-However, I will always recommend that you view a home in person before making an offer, whenever possible.
+However, I will always recommend you view a home in person before making an offer, whenever possible.

 As your Realtor®, I have access to tools and systems to ensure you receive regular and timely notification of properties that match your preferences and budget.
 When you find a home you’re interested in, I’ll schedule a time to view it in person or virtually.
 If you think the home is worth seeing in person, let me know, and I will schedule a physical showing.